 Cocktail Hour and Reception Details

 - Have your wedding party (as well as you as a couple) do a fun pose or dance on the dance floor upon your grand exit, making sure you don't all simply rush to your seats.
-This gives me plenty of time to capture amazing shots of your grand entrance with no second shooter needed.
+This gives your photographer plenty of time to capture amazing shots of your grand entrance with no second shooter needed.